microsoft/bedrock/cluster/environments/azure-multiple-clusters/README.md

     $ cp -r cluster/environments/azure-multiple-clusters cluster/environments/<environment name>
     ```
 2. Configure your clusters by updating following variables in `environments/azure/<environment name>/terraform.tfvars`:
-* Azure Provider authentication configuration
+* Terraform Azure Provider authentication configuration
     - `subscription_id`: Azure subscription id
     - `tenant_id`: Id of the Azure Active Directory Tenant associated with the subscription
     - `login_service_principal_id`: The appid of the service principal to authenticate and deploy the environment in Azure.
 The creation of service principal described above in [Service Principals](####-Authentication-Service-Principal) section.